realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Restart

-This reboots the clock.
+This reboots the TCD.
 No confirmation dialog is displayed.

 ##### &#9654; Update